fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

 | FLUENT\_ELASTICSEARCH\_HOST | Specify the host name or IP address. | elasticsearch-logging |
 | FLUENT\_ELASTICSEARCH\_PORT | Elasticsearch TCP port               | 9200                  |

-Any relevant change needs to be done to the Yaml file before to deploy it.
-Using the default values assumes that at least an Elasticsearch Pod **elasticsearch-logging** exists in the cluster.
+Any relevant change needs to be done to the Yaml file before the deployment.
+Using the default values assumes that at least one Elasticsearch Pod **elasticsearch-logging** exists in the cluster.